isomerpages/govtech-corp/media/technews/_posts/2019-08-01-post-How to build a service blueprint and what you can achieve with it.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Mr Lim Eyung, director at GovTech, shared his insights on service blueprinting at the Public Service Transformation Conference 2019." src="/images/technews/how_to_build_service_blueprint_and_what_you_can_achieve_with_it_1.jpg">
 </div>
-<h3>A service blueprint is a systematic methodology to improve the way services are built and delivered.</h3>
+<p>A service blueprint is a systematic methodology to improve the way services
+are built and delivered.</p>
-<h4>Mr Lim Eyung, director at GovTech, shared his insights on service blueprinting at the Public Service Transformation Conference 2019.</h4>
+<p>Mr Lim Eyung, director at GovTech, shared his insights on service blueprinting
+at the Public Service Transformation Conference 2019.</p>
 <p>A service blueprint is a systematic methodology for improving service
 building and delivery.
 Mr Lim Eyung, director at GovTech, shared his insights on service blueprinting at the Public Service Transformation Conference